Types of Federal Assistance

 Definition: Cooperative agreements are typically discretionary legal instruments that allow an agency to provide money or direct assistance to fulfill a public purpose.
 These awards are used when substantial federal involvement is anticipated.
 Many grant programs will require cooperative agreements upon the award of funds.

 Definition: Technical assistance is a type of support provided to qualifying entities or applicants that does not involve the transfer of funding, but rather other resources like staff expertise and capacity building.
 Technical assistance can be leveraged to accelerate or enhance the design of projects or support effective community engagement and planning to increase readiness for future funding.
+The AFFORD tool only lists federal technical assistance, though other technical assistance opportunities may be available by regional, state-based, and national organizations for equitable climate action and other sustainability projects.

 Definition: Installment loans provide capital that must be repaid within a certain time period or “term.”
 Loan agreements will often include amortization schedules, in which debts are gradually reduced by regular payments throughout the term.